ibm-cloud-architecture/eda-tech-academy/docs/index.md

 ???- "Read more"
     * [Demonstration of Event Streams product](https://pages.github.ibm.com/boyerje/eda-internal/demo/demo-script/)
-## Lab 2: Implement a simple item sell or restock events with Kafka Streams
+## Lab 2: Implement a simple item sell or restock event processing with Kafka Streams

+Learning the basic of Kafka Streams, and implement a store aggregation processing.

+**Duration**: 60 minutes

 [Lab's instructions - 1 hour lab](./lab2)

 ## Lab 3: Deploy the solution in one Click

+**Duration**: 20 minutes

-This is a simple of the solution using few commands.
-[10 minutes lab](./lab3)
+This is a sample of the solution using few commands to deploy to OpenShift.
+[20 minutes lab](./lab3)

 ## Lab 4: Deploy the solution with OpenShift GitOps

+**Duration**: 30 minutes

-In this lab, you will deploy the ArgoCD application that monitor your git repository for any change to the configuration.
+In this lab, you will deploy the ArgoCD applications that monitor your git repository for any change to the configuration and deploy the different services and MQ broker in your own namespace.

 [Lab 4 GitOps deployment](./lab4)